 Editor's Note: Originally published Aug.
-24, 2011, this installment on the United States, presented in two parts, Stratfor's U.S. monograph has proven one of our most popular analyses.
+24, 2011, in two parts, Stratfor's U.S. monograph has proven one of our most popular analyses.
 We feature it today in honor of the Fourth of July holiday.
-It is the 16th in a series of Stratfor monographs on the geopolitics of countries influential in world affairs.
+It is the 16th in a series of monographs on the geopolitics of countries influential in world affairs.
 Click here for part two.

 Like nearly all of the peoples of North and South America, most Americans are not originally from the territory that became the United States.
 They are a diverse collection of peoples primarily from a dozen different Western European states, mixed in with smaller groups from a hundred more.
 All of the New World entities struggled to carve a modern nation and state out of the American continents.
 Brazil is an excellent case of how that struggle can be a difficult one.
 The United States falls on the opposite end of the spectrum.